Table of Contents

 Frequently Asked Questions

-a blue circle icon with a white house drawn at the center Do all executors have to agree to sell property?
+Do all heirs have to agree to sell an inherited property?